NethServer/nethserver-squid/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Proxy.rst

 Sites without proxy
 ===================

-Setup some remote hosts that need to be accessed directly.
+List of remote hosts that need to be accessed directly.
-It's useful for bad-written sites which doesn't correctly work with proxy.
+It's useful for badly written sites which don't work through a proxy.

 Name
     A unique name for the bypass rule.